Chinese Mountain Man: The Storm

 Among the starry schemes and bright Plateaus of foggy mountain peaks, A master and his pupil made Their way towards the dragon’s grot.
 As both the sage and student fought

-To climb the snowy mountaintop, A storm descended on the twain With howling gales and hellish rains.
+To climb the snowy mountaintop, A storm soon formed with howling gales, Great hail, and unremitting rains.

-“Let us take shelter in those recesses, The elements are stern tonight.
+“Let us hide in those recesses, The elements are stern tonight.”
 “Let us make fire and gather round

 The warmth, until the storm subsides.”
-Though eager still to make the climb, The master did agree to rest.
+Although still willing to ascend, The master did agree to rest.
 They made their way towards a cave Which seemed to offer solace.
 Alone, and sheltered from the storm, They lit a fire to warm their limbs.
 The humble flames crackled away;

-His eyes shining across the flames.
+His eyes shining across the fire.
 “What most men fear more than the storm,

 Is the quiet,” declared the sage.
 He stood up, then both the sage